Reporter Outreach Logo

 Build topical authority, not isolated posts.
 A site with 40 interlinked articles on link building signals more authority to Google than one with 40 articles across 40 unrelated topics.
 Content clusters — a central pillar page linked to supporting subtopic articles — are how you build the kind of topical depth that Google rewards.

-But here's the thing nobody wants to hear: you can have the best content on the internet and still lose to a site with good content and better links.
+The thing nobody wants to hear: you can have the best content on the internet and still lose to a site with good content and better links.
 Content gets you in the game.
 It doesn't win it.

 Technical SEO: The Foundation Nobody Sees